 Our Philosophy of Land Use

-In 1991 we wrote a Philosophy of Land Use as a way to articulate our common understanding of what it means to own land.
+In 1993 we finalized a Philosophy of Land Use as a way to articulate our common understanding of what it means to own land.
 We experience an interconnectedness with the land and recognize our responsibility to reverence and care for the resources it provides.
 All decisions that we make concerning our land flow from this philosophy.

 We, the Benedictine Sisters of the Monastery of St. Gertrude, have been entrusted with the gift of land by our loving God and Creator.
 Through the years our community and this land have been bonded together.
 With humility we recognize the earth (humus) as the source from which we (humanity) receive our life and sustenance.
 Our inner spirits are renewed by the contemplative environment it provides.
 Listening with the ear of our heart to the wisdom expressed through creation, opens us to the deeper reality of God in our lives.
 As a source of food, water and firewood, the land has nourished and healed our bodies even providing the stone for the building which shelters us and the flowers and trees that decorate our home.
 This interconnectedness is ultimately realized at the time of death when our bodies return to the earth.